b. 25/11/1892 Manchester. d. 04/11/1972 Streatham, London

 Dr Arthur Douglas Merriman (1892-1972) was born in Manchester on 25th November 1892, to parents Harry and Elizabeth Merriman (nee Oldershaw).
 He had a sister, Jessie, and for the early part of his life, the family lived with his grandfather William Merriman at 41 Hampden Street in Ardwick.
 His grandfather was a Baker’s Clerk at the time of the 1911 Census, and his father was working as a warehouseman in a cotton factory.
 Arthur was educated at the Municipal High School and Municipal College in Manchester, before studying at the University of Manchester for a year, completing his studies in 1912.
 He then began a three year Maths- Natural Sciences Tripos degree at Downing College, Cambridge, graduating in 1915.
 He decided on a career in academia, and became Science Master at Queen Elizabeth’s Grammar School in Crediton, Devon.

 As the Great War was raging around him, he decided to “do his bit” and in June 1917 enlisted with the Army Ordnance Corps.
 With his education, he was commissioned as a 2nd Lieutenant and served as an Inspecting Ordnance Officer.
 He arrived in France in April 1918 and was promoted to Acting Captain.
 He only saw action for seven months before the Armistice, and was demobbed in May 1920.
 Following the end of the war, he married Ivy Gladys Taylor.
+They would have two children, a son and a daughter.
 He then returned to his career in academia, and had a Master of Arts degree conferred on him by Cambridge University.

 He then became Senior Science Master in Kings Norton Secondary School in Bimingham, and also lectured in Engineering Science at evening school in Sparkhill Technical Institute.
 He stayed in Bimingham until 1926, when he took a post in the North East, becoming Principal of the County Technical School in Wallesend.
 In 1927, he attended the University of Lille in France, where he obtained his Doctorate.
 He was also awarded a Master of Education degree by Durham University in 1937.